 Elle Contreras, Recruitment Coordinator, grew up just outside of Chicago in Oak Park, Illinois.
 She moved to Colorado in 2013 where she attended Colorado State University and studied Biological Anthropology.
-While her initial intent was to become an Orthopedic Surgeon, during her college years she realized her passion for working with students of all varieties and excitedly switched career paths.
 Since graduating in 2017, she has spent time working in both higher education and health care as a medical scribe.
 She loves melding her two passions for science and people by working in health care administration.
-In her spare time, Elle enjoys spending time with her husband, family, and friends, running, reading, baking, and cuddling with her cats.
+In her spare time, Elle enjoys traveling to visit family and friends, visiting breweries, spending time with her cats, and exploring what Colorado has to offer with her husband.
+In August, she and her husband will be welcoming their first child to their family!

 Akemi Iwanabe, Internal Medicine-Pediatrics Residency Program Coordinator, grew up and worked in Japan.
 While working for an American company in Yokohama, she had an opportunity to work for their global project and was transferred to the US office in Lakewood, CO.
 She met her husband, step-son, and became a Broncos fan!
 When the company closed its Asian market and downsized, she went back to school and graduated summa cum laude earning her B.S. in Management from Metro State University.
 Akemi joined the Division of General Internal Medicine and worked for the Primary Care Internal Medicine Program as a coordinator for 10 years.
 Recently she had an opportunity to move to the Internal Medicine-Pediatrics Program.
 She looks forward to joining a strong team and continuing to be a part of the residency education program within the Med/Peds family!